 Classifications, specific medications and principles of drug actions are discussed.
 Skills related to mathematical calculations and administration of medications are taught and practiced.
 Discussion of the role of drugs in restoring health, preventing illness and enhancing life provides exposure to pharmacologic and nursing concepts while building a foundation for decision making necessary to integrate drug management into health care plans for clients.
-Prerequisite: It is strongly recommended that CHEM 107 and BIOL 132 be taken as pre- or co-requisites.
-Admission to the nursing major or consent.
+Prerequisite: Admission to the nursing major or consent of the nursing department.